awsdocs/amazon-connect-admin-guide/doc_source/connect-slr.md

 You don't need to manually create a service\-linked role\.
 When you create a new instance in Amazon Connect in the AWS Management Console,  Amazon Connect creates the service\-linked role for you\.

-If you delete this service\-linke role, and then need to create it again, you can use the same process to recreate the role in your account\.
+If you delete this service\-linked role, and then need to create it again, you can use the same process to recreate the role in your account\.
 When you create a new instance in Amazon Connect, Amazon Connect creates the service\-linked role for you again\.

 You can also use the IAM console to create a service\-linked role with the **Amazon Connect \- Full access** use case\.
 In the IAM CLI or the IAM API, create a service\-linked role with the `connect.amazonaws.com` service name\.
 For more information, see [Creating a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#create-service-linked-role) in the *IAM User Guide*\.
 If you delete this service\-linked role, you can use this same process to create the role again\.